blooop/lazygit_rocker/README.md

 To install lazygit in a container use the `--lazygit` flag

 ```
-#add pixi to the ubuntu:22.04 image
+#add lazygit to the ubuntu:22.04 image
 rocker --lazygit ubuntu:22.04

 # add lazygit to the nvidia/cuda image